neuronsimulator/nrn/docs/python/modelspec/programmatic/network/parcon.rst

         is exactly what will end up happening except the solve will be broken into steps determined by the result of :meth:`ParallelContext.set_maxstep`.

+    Note:
+        If CoreNEURON is active, psolve will be executed in CoreNEURON.
+        Calls to psolve with CoreNEURON active and inactive can be interleaved and calls to finitialize can be interspersed.
+The result should be exactly the same as if all execution was done in NEURON (except for round-off error differences due to high performance optimizations).

 ----